Xenecraft/Xene-Mine-Bot/readme.md

 ### ToDos For Later:
 - allow multiple channels for messaging bot
-- notify if the server is offline
 - proper error handling for if the API is offline
-- more documentation for help command and a description for values
 - set a user timeout to prevent message spamming
-- use online number to update count if there are people and command is used
 - write tests for once

 ### How to use the Bot for Yourself